-She has been profiled in BBC News and Radio and featured in The World of Interiors, The Wall Street International Journal, The Evening Standard, The Week and numerous other International media.
+Nadine Talalla has been profiled in BBC News and Radio and featured in The World of Interiors, The Wall Street International Journal, The Evening Standard, The Week, The Huffington Post and numerous other International media.
+She works from her studio in Brook Street, Mayfair, London.
+If you would like to enquire about a commission please email: email@example.com

 ‘Interested in female archetypes and tragedy, Talalla paints what she calls “ugly women” taken from different points in history and embedded in fantastic, dreamlike narratives.
 She paints strong female archetypes who are not idealized to a male standard of perfection’